#1 on GoogleDAC/AMPMid PriceReview

 Hidizs AP80 Pro-X Red Copper (Durwood)

-Interestingly, the Hidizs XO and the AP80 Pro-X feature the same set of two ESS9219C SoCs – and so do the Qudelix-5K, the FiiO BTR5, and some Shanling products, too.
+Interestingly, the Hidizs XO and the AP80 Pro-X feature the same set of two ESS9219C all-in-one – and so do the Qudelix-5K, the FiiO BTR5, and some Shanling products, too.
 This means all these devices have identical data handling and amplification power, and only some tweaking can be done by filtering.
 But much of the sound is prefabricated by ESS.

 Many devices features DAC and amp on one chip…and they sound rather similar.